 Centraal Museum Utrecht

 The Centraal Museum in Utrecht is the oldest municipal museum in the Netherlands and is where you will find the largest collection of Gerrit Rietveld’s designs in the world, paintings by old masters such as the Utrecht Caravaggists, and illustrations by Dick Bruna, creator of Miffy.
-In 2017 the museum celebrates 100 years of De Stijl with a series of special exhibitions and events.

 - Find the largest collection of Gerrit Rietveld works in the world.